richmahn/en_tn/luk/20/intro.md

 ##### Paradox #####

-A paradox is a statement that seems to be silly and to contradict itself, but really does not.
-In this chapter, Jesus quotes a psalm that records David as calling his son "lord," that is, "master."
-However, to the Jews, their ancestors were greater than their descendants.
-In this passage, Jesus is trying to lead his hearers to the true understanding that the Messiah will himself be divine, and that he himself is the Messiah.
+A paradox is a statement that seems to be absurd and to contradict itself, but really does not.
+In this chapter, Jesus quotes a psalm that records David calling his son "lord," that is, "master."
+However, to the Jews, ancestors were greater than their descendants.
+In this passage, Jesus is trying to lead his hearers to the true understanding that the Messiah will himself be divine, and that he himself is the Messiah. ([Luke 20:41-44](./41.md)).

 ## Links: ##